yehaha9876/gitlab/doc/user/project/merge_requests/merge_request_approvals.md

 1. Click **Save changes**

+If you want approvals to persist, independent of changes to the merge request, turn this setting off by unchecking the box and saving the changes.

 NOTE: **Note:**
 Approvals do not get reset when [rebasing a merge request](fast_forward_merge.md) from the UI.
 However, approvals will be reset if the target branch is changed.

-If you want approvals to persist, independent of changes to the merge request, turn this setting to off by unchecking the box and saving the changes.

 ## Merge requests with different source branch and target branch projects